em-baggie/my-grep/README.md

     ```

     **Controlling case sensitivity**<br>
     The default is case-sensitive search.
-To enable case-insensitive search, either set the environmental variable or use the command line argument '-i' as described below.
+To enable case-insensitive search, either set the environmental variable or use the command line argument `-i` as described below.
 Note the environmental variable takes precendence.

     1. Using the environment variable:<br>
         Set the `IGNORE_CASE` environment variable to `1` before running the application: